 A view is governed by its viewpoint: the viewpoint establishes the conventions for constructing, interpreting, and analyzing the view to address concerns framed by that viewpoint.
 Viewpoint conventions can include languages, notations, model kinds, design rules and/or modeling methods, analysis techniques, and other operations on views.

-Viewpoints are a means to focus on particular aspects and layers of the architecture.
+Architecture viewpoints are a means to focus on particular aspects and layers of the architecture.
 These aspects and layers are determined by the concerns of a stakeholder with whom communication takes place.
 What should and should not be visible from a specific viewpoint is therefore entirely dependent on the argumentation with respect to a stakeholder’s concerns.

 Viewpoints are designed for the purpose of communicating certain aspects and layers of an architecture.
 The communication enabled by a viewpoint can be strictly informative, but in general is bi-directional.
 The architect informs stakeholders, and stakeholders give their feedback (critique or consent) on the presented aspects and layers.
-What is and what is not shown in a view depends on the scope of the viewpoint and on what is relevant to the concerns of the stakeholder.
+What is and what is not shown in an architecture view depends on the scope of the viewpoint and on what is relevant to the concerns of the stakeholder.
 Ideally, these are the same; i.e., the viewpoint is designed with specific concerns of a stakeholder in mind.
 Relevance to a stakeholder’s concern, therefore, is the selection criterion that is used to determine which elements and relationships are to appear in a view.

 The architect communicates with the stakeholder to understand and document their concerns.
 The viewpoint mechanism is used to identify purpose and content and to help define and classify the viewpoint.
 The viewpoint governs the construction and design of the view.
 The view is a description of the architecture addressing stakeholder concerns and is governed by the viewpoint.